maximusmith529/parstagram/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
+- [x] User can sign up to create a new account using Parse authentication
+- [x] Implemented sharing and saving post icons
+- [x] Poster's username is also shown in front of their caption.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):